 Something we didn't mention in the podcast episode: Despite Dr. Dre's eternally positive attitude, he has been greatly challenged in recent years.
 Because of severe diabetes, he lost his sight, and an uncontrollable infection led to the amputation of his leg.
 It's inspiring to watch an interview where he explains his health problems and how he is overcoming them.

-After NWA and Ice-T introduced a West Coast style of gangsta rap, everything changed.
-Rap lyrics got a lot rougher.
+When NWA and Ice-T introduced West Coast gangsta rap, they changed the dominant style of hip-hop.
+For one thing, lyrics got a lot rougher.
 But in 1990, the hip-hop song that originally caught my attention was much milder.
 I got a press release about MC Shan, a Queens rapper who started out with a kind of rap dance music.
 My favorite song wasn't considered cool enough to get a lot of love from rap fans.
 But Shan's young peppy voice and his lively rhymes still make me happy.

 By contrast, the NWA songs we quote in the episode are so full of controversial content that Youtube doesn't allow them to be embedded on other sites.
 But if you're interested, you can listen on Youtube to a few that we mention in this episode: